1999AZZAR/prompt-sanctuary/README.md

 - [Prompt Library](https://github.com/1999AZZAR/gpt-advance-prompt-library)
 - [Prompt Generator](https://github.com/1999AZZAR/GPT-Advace-prompt-generator)

+you can try this by simply using this [link](https://sanctuary01.pythonanywhere.com/) or u also can run it yourself by following [this.](instruction.md)

 ## secret prompt

 - for coder if chat gpt reply will bad code just reply with this :